List of The Lion King (franchise) characters: Mufasa

 In The Lion Guard, Mufasa serves as a spirit guide to his grandson Kion when he needs advice, and sometimes appears on his own when he notices he is troubled by something.
-When Kion fights against Scar's spirit and his army as a teenager, he gets bitten by Ushari, who gave him a scar on his eye.
+When Kion fights against Scar's spirit and his army as a teenager, he gets bitten by Ushari, who gave him a scar on his left eye.
 As a result, during the journey to the Tree of Life, Kion stops communicating with his grandfather due to issues with his scar and personal concerns about turning evil like Scar, and Mufasa has become worried that he forgot about him, just like Simba did years ago when he became an adult.
 When they finally talk again, Mufasa reassures Kion that he would always be here for him no matter what; showing that regardless of his grandson's scar, he still loves him dearly and knows he has more compassion and honour than Scar.
 Alongside Askari and the previous queen of the Tree of Life, Janna, he proudly watches over Kion after his marriage to Rani by accepting her as his paternal granddaughter-in-law.
 Jones reprised his role in the pilot episode, but the character was voiced by Gary Anthony Williams in subsequent appearances.

 Lion King directors Roger Allers and Rob Minkoff have described Jones's voice as powerful and similar to the roar of a lion.

-Jones reprises his role in the 2019 remake of the film directed by Jon Favreau.
+Jones reprises his role in the 2019 remake of the film, directed by Jon Favreau.
 According to Favreau, Jones's lines remain mostly the same from the original film.
 Chiwetel Ejiofor, who plays Scar in the film, said that "the comfort of [Jones reprising his role] is going to be very rewarding in taking [the audience] on this journey again.
 It's a once-in-a-generation vocal quality".

 In the follow-up to the 2019 film, Mufasa: The Lion King.
-In the movie, it is revealed Mufasa was swept away in a flood as a young cub and separated from his biological family.
+In the film, it is revealed Mufasa was swept away in a flood as a young cub and separated from his biological family.
 He was adopted by a royal lion family, through which he becomes the adoptive brother to Scar.
 Braelyn and Brielle Rankins voice Mufasa as a cub.